 Jeff Sieh of His Design recently created a logo for my company Lucky Clover Media.
-I had an idea what I wanted for the design and Jeff created it for me in PhotoShop.
-This way I can add the logo to business cards, designs, or invoices.
-Don’t get all excited I haven’t changed what I’m doing but having a company name and presence will add another layer of professionalism to everything that I do.
-When a professional creates your high resolution designs for you, you can use these elements on your website or blog and to create your own visual marketing content.
+I had an idea what I wanted for the design, and Jeff created it for me in PhotoShop.
+This way, I can add the logo to business cards, designs, or invoices.
+Don’t get all excited.
+I haven’t changed what I’m doing, but having a company name and presence will add another layer of professionalism to everything that I do.
+When a professional creates your high-resolution designs for you, you can use these elements on your website or blog and create your own visual marketing content.

 Places to spend your money: